Overview of the main changes since the previous report update

 Context

 A quasi state of exception has been introduced into Hungarian law in September 2015, titled the “state of crisis due to mass migration”.
 During this state of crisis special rules apply to third-country nationals irregularly entering and/or staying in Hungary and to those seeking asylum, and certain provisions of the Asylum Act are suspended.
 The state of crisis has been used as a pretext to deviate from several EU law provisions on asylum.
-Seven and a half years later, the state of crisis due to mass migration is still in force.
+Eight and a half years later, the state of crisis due to mass migration is still in force.
 This also means that police are still authorised to carry out pushbacks across the border fence of irregularly staying migrants (including those who wish to seek asylum in Hungary) from any part of the country, without any legal procedure or opportunity to challenge this measure.

 Asylum procedure

-• No access to the asylum procedure: In 2022, only 44 people managed to apply for asylum in Hungary.
-4 Iranians were granted a single-entry permit to apply for asylum in Hungary, after submitting their statement of intent at the Embassy in Belgrade.
-Further judgements were delivered finding that the decisions on rejection of intents lacked sufficient reasoning, but none of the cases have yet resulted in a positive decision of the asylum authority, as the asylum authority tried to delay the implementation of the judgements by unjustifiably suspending the repeated procedures.
-The asylum authority also continues to issue refusal decisions to those who entered Hungary legally and try to apply for asylum, stating that they are requesting something impossible, as according to the current legislative framework in place, they should submit an intent at the Hungarian Embassy prior to being allowed to apply for asylum in Hungary, despite some positive judgements finding such decisions unlawful.
+• No access to the asylum procedure: In 2023, only 28 people managed to apply for asylum in Hungary, which is substantially less than in 2022 (44).
+A total of 5 Iranians were issued a recommendation on the approval of entry from NDGAP, following the clear order of the court in the case litigated for more than two years by the HHC.[2]The asylum authority still continues to issue refusal decisions to those who entered Hungary legally and try to apply for asylum, stating that they are requesting something impossible, as according to the current legislative framework in place, they should submit an intent at the Hungarian Embassy prior to being allowed to apply for asylum in Hungary, despite the CJEU judgement C-823/21 from 22 June 2023, finding such a system incompatible with the EU law (see Embassy procedure).

 Reception conditions